-In i.i.d settings, the variance of doubly robust estimators can be bootstrapped or, under the assumption that both nuisance models are correctly specified, estimated with the plug-in estimator of the square of the estimator's influence function.
-When the nuisance parameters are estimated with parametric models, standard sandwich variance estimators are appropriate whether one or both of the nuisance models are correctly specified.
-In the present, non-i.i.d. setting, variance estimation is considerably more challenging.
-In principle, the variance of $\hat{\psi}$ can be estimated using the empirical average of the square of the influence function, substituting $\hat{\psi}$ for $\psi$ and the fitted values from the working models $\hat{g}$ and $\hat{m}$ for $g$ and $m$.
-Although this variance may be anticonservative if one, but not both, of the working models $\hat{g}$ and $\hat{m}$ is correctly specified, using flexible or non-parametric specifications for these models increases opportunities to estimate both consistently.
-However, unlike in i.i.d. settings, the expectation of the square of the empirical version of the influence function given in Equation \eqref{eq:EIF} does not reduce to the sum of squared influence terms for each observation.
-Instead, it includes double sums for all pairs of observations that are not marginally independent of one another.
-These terms capture covariances between dependent observations; these extra covariance terms reflect a larger variance and a slower rate of convergence due to dependence across observations.
+In principle, an estimate of the variance of the $\hat{\psi_n}$ can always be obtained by the plug-in estimator of the variance of the influence function, which depends on the observed data only through $m(\cdot)$, $g(\cdot)$, and $p_C(\mathbf{c})$ (see Appendix).
+When dependence is due to direct transmission, that is under assumptions (A1), (A4), and (A5), $C$ is i.i.d.\ and $p_C(\mathbf{c})$ can be estimated with the empirical distribution of $C$.
+We prove in the Appendix that the plug-in estimator using the empirical average of the square of the influence function, substituting $\hat{\psi_n}$ for $\psi_n$ and the fitted values from the working models $\hat{h}$ and $\hat{m}$ for $h$ and $m$, is consistent under correct specification of models for both $m$ and $h$.
+Although the estimator $\hat{\psi_n}$ is doubly robust this variance estimator is not and may be anticonservative if one, but not both, of the models for $m$ and $h$ is correctly specified.
+Using flexible or non-parametric specifications for these models increases opportunities to estimate both consistently; this is feasible using i.i.d.\ methods when dependence is due to direct transmission because the dependent variables in each of the two nuisance models are conditionally i.i.d.
+For a detailed discussion of how to implement this variance estimator, see \citet{sofryginTechreport}.

-When dependence is due to direct transmission, that is, under assumptions (A1), (A4), and (A5), two alternative variance estimation procedures are available.
-One option is to\textbf{ }estimate the variance of the influence function $D'(\mathbf{o})$ given by Equation \eqref{eq:EIF-1}.
-Our TMLE is based on $D'(\mathbf{o})$, but because this is the efficient IF in a model that makes fewer assumptions than (A1), (A4), and (A5), it has larger variance than $D(\mathbf{o})$ and provides a valid (asymptotically conservative) variance estimate even when estimation is based on $D(\mathbf{o})$.
-For consistent and computationally feasible estimators for the variance of $D'(\mathbf{o})$ see \citet{sofryginTechreport}.